Human rights in the Democratic Republic of the Congo: Denial of fair public trial

-The law provides for an independent judiciary; however, in practice the judiciary remained poorly paid, ineffective, subject to influence by government officials, and corrupt.
+The law provides for an independent judiciary; however, in practice the judiciary is seen as subject to influence and coercion by government officials.

 The civilian judicial system, including lower courts, appellate courts, the Supreme Court, and the Court of State Security, continued to be largely dysfunctional.
 Corruption remained pervasive, particularly among magistrates, who were paid poorly and intermittently.

 Military courts, which had broad discretion in sentencing and no appeal process, tried military as well as civilian defendants during the year.
 Although the government permitted, and in some cases provided, legal counsel, lawyers often did not have free access to defendants.
 The public could attend trials only at the discretion of the presiding judge.

 Trial procedures

-Civil and criminal legal codes, based on Belgian and customary law, provide for the right to a speedy public trial, the presumption of innocence, and legal counsel.
+In 2006, civil and criminal legal codes (based on Belgian and customary law), provided for the right to a speedy public trial, the presumption of innocence, and legal counsel.
 However, these rights were not respected in practice.
 While some judges allowed public access to trials, other judges, notably those presiding in rape trials, did not.
 There are no juries.
 Defendants have the right to appeal most cases except those involving national security, armed robbery, and smuggling, which the Court of State Security generally adjudicates.
 In some instances special military tribunals, whose jurisdiction is ill-defined, adjudicate national security cases.
 The law provides for court-appointed counsel at state expense in certain cases, but the government often did not provide such counsel.

 Political prisoners and detainees

-There were reports of political prisoners and detainees but no reliable estimates of the number.
+In 2006 there were reports of political prisoners and detainees but no reliable estimates of the number.
 The government sometimes permitted access to political prisoners by international groups.

-According to AI, on June 16, a military tribunal sentenced Fernando Kutino and two colleagues to 20 years following a brief trial.
+According to AI, in June 2006, a military tribunal sentenced Fernando Kutino and two colleagues to 20 years following a brief trial.
 Kutino was originally charged with incitement to hatred after a May speech critical of the president; following the speech, broadcast by a radio station owned by Kutino's church, armed assailants in civilian clothes destroyed and looted the station's equipment on May 22, forcing it off the air.
 Press freedom NGO Committee to Protect Journalists (CPJ) alleged that the assailants were police officers.
 The court changed the charge to illegal possession of firearms, criminal conspiracy, and attempted murder (although the alleged victim refused to implicate Kutino).
 AI claimed that the court used evidence extracted from Kutino's codefendants under torture, and defense lawyers walked out nine days before the guilty verdict to protest the conduct of the trial.
 Kutino remained incarcerated at the end of the year.

-On February 1, the Court of State Security sentenced Jeannete Abidje to 12 months in prison for offenses against the head of state.
+In 2006 the Court of State Security sentenced Jeannete Abidje to 12 months in prison for offenses against the head of state.
 She claimed the president fathered her five-year-old daughter by raping her during his time as a soldier.
-Abidje remained in prison at year's end.